New Jersey Copyright Attorneys

 For many businesses, proprietary and creative projects can be a crucial component of success.
 Although you will generally gain copyright protection when a qualifying work is created, this does not allow you to truly protect your property or enforce these rights in court.

-If your business has confidential or proprietary information to protect, it’s vital to contact an experienced business law attorney.
+If your business has confidential or proprietary information to protect, it’s vital to contact a knowledgeable business law attorney.
 At M. Ross & Associates, LLC, our attorneys are well-versed in a wide range of business matters, including copyright and trademark protection.
 Whether you’re proactively trying to protect your property, attempting to license it, or are considering litigation over an infringement, our firm is here to help.

 You have a right to protect your property.
 Call our firm at (201) 897-4942 for skilled counsel.